-Faculty value intellectual challenge as a key component in developing teachers who will combine research and experience to discover answers to their questions about how children learn.
-Students are encouraged to share their theories about childhood through discussion, writing, projects, and use of technology.
-The family is valued as the first and most important teacher, and students practice forming strong relationships with families in order to support the child.
-The Early Childhood Education curriculum has been developed to support these beliefs.
-The curriculum also follows the standards in the Guidelines for Early Childhood Education Programs in Associate Degree Granting Institutions as set forth by the National Association for the Education of Young Children.
+The early childhood curriculum has been developed to intellectually challenge developing teachers who will combine research and experience to discover answers to their questions about how young children learn.
+Students are encouraged to share their discoveries about learning through discussion, writing, projects, and use of technology.
+Children's families are valued as the first and most important teacher, and students practice forming strong relationships with families in order to support the child.
+The curriculum also follows the standards in the Guidelines for Early Childhood Education Programs in Associate Degree Granting Institutions as set forth by the National Association for the Education of Young Children (NAEYC).

-The degree meets the training and education requirements for the State of NH Early Childhood Teacher Credential Level 5.
-(Refer to the Early Childhood Professional Development System Guide for other criteria for this level.)
-Graduates are prepared for immediate entry as competent professionals into the field of early childhood education as teachers in NH licensed child care centers, Head Start programs, nursery schools, family child care programs, and as paraeducators in elementary schools.
-Graduates may also decide to further their education at four year colleges.
+Graduates are prepared for immediate entry as competent professionals into the field of early childhood education as teachers in NH licensed or NAEYC accredited child care centers, Head Start or Early Head Start programs, family child care, and as Para educators in elementary schools.
+Graduates may also decide to further their education at a four-year college for Pre-K - Grade 3 teacher certification or in other areas of the early childhood field.